GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 We need to provide argument `input` of type `[HTTPRequestInput]` to  `_sendHTTPRequests`.
 To do this, we iterate each of the artifact URLs (stored under dynamic variable `$gitHubProxyArtifactDownloadURLs`) and, for each, we dynamically build a JSON object using field `_objectAddEntry` that contains all the required parameters (headers, authentication, and others) and appends the URL to it (available under dynamic variable `$url`).

+Notice that we must `@remove` field `httpRequestInputs`, as it contains the GitHub token (under `password: $githubAccessToken`), which we do not want to print.
+During development, though, we can disable this directive.

 The generated list of JSON objects will be coerced to `[HTTPRequestInput]` when passed as argument to `_sendHTTPRequests(input:)`.

 ```graphql